From Solutions to Problems: The Problem with Solutions in B2B SaaS Industry

 “The technology is outdated.”

-Clearly, these examples imply that there is some kind of a problem.
+These examples clearly imply that there is some kind of a problem.

 But… these are complaints about a solution.
-They imply there is a problem in the solution.
+They point to a problem in the solution.
 Complaints are symptoms that a solution fits the customer problem poorly.
 But what is the underlying customer problem to which the solution is supposed to be a solution?

 2. Customer problem is that a customer doesn’t have a solution.